10 Downing Street

 Kent carried out extensive work on the 2 houses, connecting them on 2 storeys.
 The main entrance now faced onto Downing Street rather than towards Horse Guards, and the Downing Street building became a passageway to the main house.
 At the back of the house, where the Walpoles lived, Kent created grand new rooms suitable for receiving important guests, and built an unusual, 3-sided staircase.
 It is still one of the most impressive features of the building.

 Walpole used the ground floor for business, taking the largest room, on the north-west side of the house, as his study.
 This is now the Cabinet Room.
 Upstairs on the first floor, the Walpoles lived in the rooms facing onto Horse Guards Parade.
 Lady Walpole used today's White Drawing Room as her sitting room, and the present day Terracotta Room served as their dining room.
 The Walpoles were soon entertaining important guests in their smart house, including George II's wife Queen Caroline, politicians, writers and soldiers.
-Number 10 became – as it continues to be today – a place for politics and entertainment.

 By the 1950s, the material state of 10 Downing Street had reached crisis point.
 Bomb damage had worsened existing structural problems: the building was suffering from subsidence, sloping walls, twisting door frames and an enormous annual repair bill.